noriegacafe/noriegachan/README.md

 Oekaki
 ------
-NPFchan makes use of [wPaint](https://github.com/websanova/wPaint) for oekaki.
+Bazukinha makes use of [wPaint](https://github.com/websanova/wPaint) for oekaki.

 To enable oekaki, add all the scripts listed in `js/wpaint.js` to your `instance-config.php`.